3

 1) Training and specialism

-An SEN tutor is selected for experience with neurodivergent profiles and safeguarding, and for calm, engaging teaching.
-Mainstream tutors focus on curriculum coverage, which helps many students, but may not address the extra sensory needs, communication styles, or executive function barriers that are often associated with SEN.
+At Sunbeam Education, we select our SEN tutors for their experience working with neurodivergent learners and for their calm, engaging teaching.
+Safeguarding expertise is also essential for an SEN tutor.
+Mainstream tutors focus on curriculum coverage, which helps many students, but may not address the extra-sensory needs, communication styles, or executive function barriers that are often associated with SEN.

 2) Setting goals

-SEN tutoring begins with a short information-gathering call, a baseline with clear goals.
+SEN tutoring begins with a short information-gathering call before the first tutoring session to establish a baseline and set clear goals.
 Mainstream tutoring often starts from the syllabus or past papers.
-Both have their place, but an SEN expert ensures the work is accessible.
+Both have their place, but an SEN expert ensures the work is accessible and tailored to each student's individual requirements.

 3) Progress tracking you can see

-SEN tutors track other progress as well as grades: fluency, stamina, homework completion, and confidence.
-Reviews happen every 5 weeks with parent summaries.
+SEN tutors track other progress, in addition to grades: fluency, stamina, homework completion, and confidence.
+Reviews are made every 5 weeks, with progress summaries available for parents to read.
 Mainstream tutors may report on topic coverage and scores.
-If you want to see stress reducing as well as marks improving, ask how progress will be measured and if this can be recorded in the updates.
+If you want to see stress reduced and marks improve, ask how progress will be measured and whether this can be recorded in the updates.

 4) Adaptations